EliosK3/DOWNFLOWGO/README.md

 #  Authors

- Dr. Magdalena Oryaëlle Chevrel (oryaelle.chevrel@ird.fr) - Laboratoire Magmas et Volcans
+This version of DONWFLOWGO is the result of a collaborative effort involving the master’s thesis of Jenna Diamico (University at Buffalo), coding contributions from Tristan Engels, and my own work Dr. Magdalena Oryaëlle Chevrel - Laboratoire Magmas et Volcans.
+An AI language model (ChatGPT, OpenAI) was used to support code formulation and text refinement; all scientific decisions and responsibility remain with the authors.

-Please do not hesitate the contact me for any further information or assistance
+Please do not hesitate the contact me for any further information or assistance  (oryaelle.chevrel@ird.fr)

 # Licence
 The current license of the software is GPL v3.0.